Compound

 Examples

-living room full moon
+room full

-real estate dinner table
+estate dinner

 coffee mug

-When adverbs ending in -ly combine with another word, the resulting compound is always spelled as two separate words.
+adverbs ending in -ly combine with another word, the resulting compound is

 Example: